Centre for Global Surgery

 Director and Professor of Global Surgery

 Prof. Chu is a general and colorectal surgeon.
 She received her undergraduate degree from Stanford University.
 She completed her medical degree and general surgery residency at the University of California- San Francisco.
-She was a Fulbright scholar at the London School of Hygiene and Tropical Medicine where she received a Master's degree in Public Heath and Developing Countries.
-She is Vice President of the Board of Médecins Sans Frontières-Southern Africa and the inaugural director of the Centre of Global Surgery.
+She was a Fulbright scholar at the London School of Hygiene and Tropical Medicine where she received a Master's degree in Public Health and Developing Countries.
+She is an adjunct professor at University of Botswana (Department of surgery), a Board member of the Consortium of Universities for Global Health and the inaugural director of the Centre of Global Surgery.

 Dr. Eyitayo Owolabi, PhD

 Post Doctoral Fellow